 The approach to the toll point is indicated with roadside signposts and road markings.
 The actual tolling point itself is identified with a gantry which spans the four lanes on each side.
-The gantry shows a blue “TOLL HERE” sign, and contains a set of overhead cameras.
+The gantry shows a purple “TOLL HERE” sign, and contains a set of overhead cameras.

 *M50 toll charges are broken down according to vehicle class and whether the driver is a registered account holder with eFlow or any other tag provider.
 The below table outlines the charges.
 Please note that these rates are valid from 1st January 2018.